regulate-tech/rtfm-club/docs/contact.md

 ### Contact Information

-You can sign up for news below or get in touch directly via email to rtfm [AT] ricallan.uk
+You can sign up for a regular newsletter below or get in touch directly via email to rtfm [AT] ricallan.uk

 ### Newsletter ###